Abby Letteri

 Abby Letteri in Scotland's Outer Hebrides, with a critically endangered Eriskay pony.
 (Photo by Jean Sinclair.)

-'In addition to observation of my own and other domestic horses, the thesis also charts my field research to observe wild and free-ranging horses living in various ways outside the confines of domesticity.
+'In addition to observation of my own and other domestic horses, the thesis also charts field research to observe wild and free-living horses living in various ways outside the confines of domesticity.
 My travels took me places I never imagined I would go: to the Outer Hebrides, Iceland, Mongolia, and to various locations in the US, Italy, the UK and Aotearoa New Zealand.
 I write about the unique adaptive behaviours—the cognitive, social and emotional lives—of critically endangered Eriskay ponies, of Exmoor and Konik ponies in conservation grazing schemes, and many others.
 I was privileged to observe the last truly wild horse, the takhi (Equus ferus przewalskii) living precarious but fully wild lives in their ancestral homeland, the Mongolian Gobi Desert.

 'During the course of my research, I developed an observational practice combining art and science to shape the essays as a kind of creative ethology, a way of seeing and understanding horses and rendering that on the page.
 While my thesis resists a formal conclusion, my research has led me to reconfigure my own relationship with horses, and to try to overturn the dominant narratives of the horse in the human world, which often fail to question the fundamental assumption of the use of horses for human purposes.
 I write on behalf of horses and yet I write through a human lens; I can't speak for horses, only of them, an unresolvable paradox which I explore in my creative work.'